wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/setup/node-structure.md

 └── shell-commands          // Custom shell commands defined by the node owner
 ```

-You install CorDapps on the node by placing CorDapp JARs in the `cordapps` folder.
+You install CorDapps on the node by placing CorDapp `.jar` files in the `cordapps` folder.

 In development mode (i.e. when `devMode = true`), the `certificates` directory is filled with pre-configured
 keystores if they do not already exist to ensure that developers can get the nodes working as quickly as